AdobeDocs/analytics-platform.pt-BR/help/getting-started/cja-upgrade/cja-upgrade-tag-loader.md

 ---
-title: Implementar a tag de carregamento para a extensão do SDK da Web
+title: Implementar a tag do carregador para a extensão do SDK da web
-description: Saiba como implementar a tag de carregamento para a extensão Web SDK
+description: Saiba como implementar a tag do carregador para a extensão do SDK da web
 role: Admin
 solution: Customer Journey Analytics
 feature: Basics